Infections and Immunology Health Network

 Our network is concerned with the delivery of patient-centred, sustainable and effective clinical services across all facets of care involved in infections and immunology.

-- Welcome to new members our Executive Advisory Group
+- New members our Executive Advisory Group

-- Pre Employment Health Assessment Form Working Group
+- Pre Employment Health Assessment (PEHA) Form

-- Anaphylaxis Model of Care now available
+- Anaphylaxis Model of Care

-- Further progress on the mid-term reviews of the HIV, STI and Hepatitis C Model of Care Implementation plans and National Hepatitis B Strategy
+- Further progress on the mid-term reviews of HIV, STI and Hepatitis C Model of Care Implementation plans and National Hepatitis B Strategy

 We would like to welcome the following new members to our Executive Advisory Group: